-Deploy a Micronaut Microservices Application to Oracle Cloud Infrastructure Container Engine for Kubernetes
+Deploy a Micronaut Microservices Application to the Oracle Cloud Infrastructure Kubernetes Service

-This guide describes how to deploy a Micronaut® application, consisting of three microservices, to the Oracle Cloud Infrastructure Container Engine for Kubernetes (OKE) using the Micronaut Kubernetes project.
+This guide shows how to deploy a Micronaut® application, consisting of three microservices, to the Oracle Cloud Infrastructure Kubernetes Service (OKE) using the Micronaut Kubernetes project.

 The Micronaut Kubernetes project provides integration between Micronaut and Kubernetes.
 It adds support for the following features: